-An Atomi partner school story: St Mark’s Catholic College.
+Changing the face of learning.
+An Atomi partner school story: St John XXIII Catholic College.

-St Mark’s Catholic College, under the leadership of Principal Peter Webster and Director of Pedagogy and Learning Mark de Vries, has become an innovative learning environment where students work collaboratively, are connected and develop enterprise thinking skills.
+St John XXIII Catholic College, under the leadership of Principal Peter Webster and Director of Pedagogy and Learning Mark de Vries, has become an innovative learning environment where students work collaboratively, are connected and develop enterprise thinking skills.

 "We must equip young people with the capacity to think, solve problems, and respond to and flourish within a changing society."

 After deep research into the flipped learning pedagogy and a willingness to completely innovate, the school entered into a partnership with Atomi in 2015.

 "What we needed was a reliable bank of resources to deliver the flipped program."